Talapatheia began as a personal exploration of healing, voice, embodiment, and self-expression.

 I didn’t arrive here through a single moment of transformation.
 This work grew slowly, through listening, questioning, and living inside my own healing process.

-My personal healing — especially around sexuality, safety in the body, and voice — deeply informs how I facilitate today.
+My personal healing (especially around sexuality, safety in the body, and voice) deeply informs how I facilitate today.
 I’ve worked through sexual trauma, cultural shame, and the quiet pressure many women learn to carry: disconnecting from the body in order to function.

 Growing up in a Middle Eastern, Muslim environment shaped my early relationship with sexuality and self-expression.
-Moving to Canada showed me how deeply our beliefs, behaviors, and sense of identity are shaped by the environments we live in — and how much can change when those environments change.
+Moving to Canada showed me how deeply our beliefs, behaviors, and sense of identity are shaped by the environments we live in, and how much can change when those environments change.

 I don’t guide women through anything I haven’t been willing to meet myself.

-How my work actually looks
+How our work actually looks

 What we work with